jaehahuh/Object-Oriented-Programming/README.md

 Program language : C++

-These are homework and projects that I did in object oriented programming class.
+These are homework and projects that I did in NYU Tandon object oriented programming class.